Report on Sales of Pesticides in Québec 2017

-The Report on sales of pesticides is also used to calculate the indicator in the Stratégie phytosanitaire québécoise en agriculture 2011‑2021 (SPQA: Québec agricultural phytosanitary strategy 2011-2021), whose broad objective is to reduce the risks for the environment and health associated with the use of pesticides by 25% by 2021 compared to the 2006‑2008 reference period.
-Monitoring these risks is conducted primarily via the study of pesticide sales for agricultural purposes that are integrated into the Québec Pesticide Risk Indicator (IRPeQ).
+The Report on Sales of Pesticides in Québec is also used to calculate the indicator in the Stratégie phytosanitaire québécoise en agriculture 2011‑2021 (SPQA), whose broad objective is to reduce by 25% by 2021 the health and environmental risks related to the use of pesticides in relation to the 2006‑2008 reference period.
+Such risks are monitored, in particular, through an examination of sales of pesticides for agricultural purposes that are integrated into the Québec Pesticide Risk Indicator (IRPeQ).

-Since 1992, the report has been indicating changes in pesticide sales based on various categories, particularly sales in agricultural and urban environments.
+Since 1992, the report has indicated changes in pesticide sales based on various categories and especially sales in the agri-environment and urban environment.

-The Agricultural environment (French, PDF, 394 KB) section compiles sales of pesticides for crop production (field, sheltered and container crops) and sales for use on livestock and in agricultural buildings.
-In 2016, pesticide sales for farming amount to 3,415,290 kg a.i., or 81.9% of total sales.
-Herbicide sales represent 68.1% of pesticide sales used for the phytoprotection of crop production.
+The agri-environment (French, PDF, 370 KB) groups together sales of pesticides for crop production (field, sheltered and container crops) and sales for use on livestock and in farm buildings.
+In 2017, pesticide sales in the agri-environment totalled 3 357 068 kg a.i., 81.6% of total sales.
+Herbicide sales accounted for 69.3% of sales of pesticides used for phytoprotection in crop production.

-The per-hectare pressure index dropped from 2.02 to 1.86 kg a.i. between 2015 and 2016.
-During that same period, the total area under cultivation dropped by 0.5%, while agricultural pesticide sales dropped by 8.0%, which explains the decrease in the per-hectare pressure index.
-Agricultural pesticide risk indicators are expressed in comparison to the average for the 2006-2008 reference period.
-In 2016, the environmental and health risk indicators dropped respectively by 2% and 8% compared to that reference period, but are lower than in 2014.
+The per-hectare pressure index remained stable (1.86 kg a.i./ha) between 2016 and 2017.
+During the same period, the total area in production fell by 1.3% and agricultural pesticide sales declined by 1.8%, which explains the stability of the per-hectare pressure index.
+Agricultural sector pesticide risk indicators are expressed in relation to the average for the 2006-2008 reference period.
+In 2017, the environmental and health risk indicators decreased by 14% and 3%, respectively, in relation to the reference period.

-The Urban environment (French, PDF, 437 KB) section compiles sales of pesticides for domestic use (products for individuals) as well as sales for the maintenance of landscaped areas (residential, commercial and golf courses) and pest control (extermination).
-Sales of pesticides for the urban environment represent 12.2% of total sales, or 507,856 kg a.i., which represents a 51% increase in sales over 2015.
-This change is attributable to increased pesticide sales for household use (76.1%), in particular the sale of a bioherbicide: corn gluten meal.
-Biopesticides used for household purposes represent 74.8% of total domestic sales.
-Similarly, pesticides sold for pest control increased by 80% during this period.
-The change from methyl bromide to sulfuryl fluoride used in greater quantity for the same purpose explains this increase.
-Lastly, the sale of pesticides intended for green space maintenance decreased by 3.2% between 2015 and 2016.
+The urban environment (French, PDF, 323 KB) encompasses sales of pesticides for domestic use (personal products) and sales intended for the maintenance of green spaces (residential, commercial and gold courses) and pest management (extermination).
+Pesticide sales for the urban environment accounted for 9.8% of total sales, that is, 401 652 kg a.i., a 20.9% decrease in relation to 2016.
+The change is attributable, by way of an example, to lower pesticide sales for domestic use (24.4%), especially the sale of corn gluten meal, a bioherbicide.
+Domestic class biopesticides accounted for 55.9% of total domestic sales.
+Moreover, sales of pesticides for pest management fell by 30% during this period, a downturn attributable to reduced sales of sulfuryl fluoride.
+Lastly, sales of pesticides intended for green space maintenance decreased by 5.7% between 2016 and 2017.

-The Other sales (French, PDF, 266 KB) section includes pesticides sold for use in industries, for maintaining road, rail and energy corridors, as well as electrical substations and power line and gas pipeline right-of-ways, maintaining uncultivated land, developing and protecting forests, and controlling stinging insects.
-The total quantity sold in 2016 is 247,145 kg a.i., which represents an increase of 7.7% over 2015.
+The Other sales (French, PDF, 221 KB) section includes pesticides sold for use in industry, for maintaining road, rail and energy corridors, electrical substations and uncultivated land, developing and protecting forests, and controlling stinging insects.
+In 2017, the total quantity sold stood at 355 298 kg a.i., a 43.8% increase in relation to 2016.